blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 > 💡 Tip: Cardano Configuration Files can be found at <a href="https://book.play.dev.cardano.org/adv-musashi.html" target="_blank">https://book.play.dev.cardano.org/adv-musashi.html</a>

-**To help initial sync we will use the Kleios Scan explorer to find peer to connect to.**
+**To help with initial sync, we will use the Kleioscan explorer to find peers to connect to.**

 Go to <a href="https://kleioscan.com/#/musashi/pools" target=_blank">https://kleioscan.com/#/musashi/pools</a>